-Wind is typically covered by standard homeowners insurance policies, but some policies partially or completely exclude wind-related damage.
+Standard homeowners insurance policies typically cover wind, but some policies partially or completely exclude wind-related damage.
 Read your home insurance policy or contact your agent to learn how you’ll be affected.
 Cost of coverage will vary depending on your state, the types of damage, the limitations your policy may have in place and how much coverage you purchase.

 How to reduce your insurance premiums

-Remember that it’s a good idea to be insured for at least 80 percent of the cost of rebuilding, and there are several tips and tricks you can employ to reduce your homeowners or flood insurance premium.
+It’s a good rule of thumb to be insured for at least 80 percent of the cost of rebuilding.
+But you can make a few upgrades to your home to help reduce your homeowners or flood insurance premium.

-Raise the first floor or lowest interior floor of your home above the base flood elevation (BFE) to save 60 percent on insurance premiums, according to FloodSmart.
+First, raise the first floor or lowest interior floor of your home above the base flood elevation (BFE) to save hundreds on insurance premiums per year, according to FloodSmart.

-Abandoning the lowest floor of a building, if possible, can reduce damage to building elements and contents located below the BFE.
-Again, the higher the reference level of the lowest floor, the more significant the premium rate decrease will be, according to FEMA.
+Basement infill can effectively reduce damage to building elements and contents located below the BFE.
+Plus, abandoning the lowest floor of a building, if possible, can reduce damage to building elements and contents located below the BFE.

 You can also install openings in the foundation and enclosure walls located below the BFE, which can more easily allow floodwaters to enter and leave.
 Doing this can increase the elevation of the lowest floor and lower insurance premiums.
 Finally, you can also elevate all building utility systems and equipment (furnaces, septic tanks, electric and gas meters).